Handroanthus chrysotrichus: Golden Trumpet Tree

 Fall characteristic: not showy

-Figure 3.
-Leaf—Handroanthus chrysotrichus: Golden trumpet tree
+Leaf—Handroanthus chrysotrichus: Golden trumpet tree.

 Figure 3.
-Leaf—Handroanthus chrysotrichus: Golden trumpet tree
+Leaf—Handroanthus chrysotrichus: Golden trumpet tree.

 Flower